Iowa Soldiers train in snow at Sustainment Training Center

-An Iowa Army National Guard Soldier assigned to the 334th Brigade Support Battalion smiles as his vehicle is topped off with fuel during a field training exercise at Camp Dodge in Johnston, Iowa, on Jan.
+Sgt.
+Michael Douglas, a motor transport operator assigned to Company G, 334th Brigade Support Battalion, 2nd Brigade Combat Team, 34th Infantry Division, Iowa Army National Guard walks through a field of snow during a training exercise at Camp Dodge in Johnston, Iowa, on Jan.
 23, 2023.
 The 334th BSB attended a two-week rotation at the Sustainment Training Center, the Army National Guard’s primary hub for technical and tactical training for units in logistics, maintenance and medical fields.
-Refuelers in the unit set up a distribution point to efficiently provide fuel on the move for vehicles on supply routes.
 (U.S. Army National Guard photo by Staff Sgt.
 Tawny Kruse)

 |Date Taken: